Science Fiction/Double Feature: Musical number

-In the original stage version, the prologue of the show features the usherette singing "Science Fiction/Double Feature" as she enters after the theater lighting has been dimmed.
+In the original stage version, the prologue of the show features the usherette (usually played by the same actor as Magenta) singing "Science Fiction/Double Feature" as she enters after the theater lighting has been dimmed.
 A spotlight follows her as she carries her refreshment tray down the aisle and onto the stage.

 In the film version, production designer Brian Thomson decided to use Patricia Quinn's lipsticked mouth against a black background, lip syncing to Richard O'Brien's vocal.
 Inspired by the Man Ray painting entitled A l'heure de l'observatoire, les Amoureux (1966), the opening number (prologue) is sung by these disembodied lips that freeze in place for the credits.
 The prologue was originally going to feature shots from the films referenced in the song under the opening credits.

 The 2016 television version The Rocky Horror Picture Show: Let's Do the Time Warp Again includes a framing sequence of a movie audience watching the film.
 The song is sung by the usherette (definitively named Trixie, and played by Ivy Levan), who sings the song as she seats audience members.